benyboy84/terraform_tfe/modules/module/README.md

 ## Permissions

 To manage the module resources, provide a user token from an account with appropriate permissions.
-This user should belong to the "owners" team.
+This user should have `Manage modules` access.
-Alternatively, you can use a token from the owners team instead of a user token.
+Alternatively, you can use a token from a team with that access instead of a user token.

 ## Authentication